Thinking of Remodeling? How to Avoid Getting Burned

 pexels-pixabay-356079.jpg

-You may have noticed that most companies you have contacted recently have a wait list or a start date quite a few months in the future.
+You may have noticed that most companies you have contacted have a wait list or a start date quite a few months in the future.
 Waiting to start a project isn’t always a bad thing.
 Think of it as having a choice between two restaurants.
-You pull up to the first and there is no one in the parking lot.
-As you walk in you also notice there is no one at the bar or seated at tables during the dinner rush hour.
-You get an uneasy feeling, so you then look across the street only to see another restaurant with a line out the door and smiling patrons.
-Which restaurant would you assume has better product and quality of service?
-The remodeling industry is no different, so be weary of those who jump on a job right away.
+You pull up to the first, but no one is in the parking lot.
+Walking in, you also notice no one at the bar or seated at tables during rush hour at dinner.
+You get an uneasy feeling, so you look across the street only to see another restaurant with a line out the door and smiling patrons.
+Which restaurant would you assume has better products and quality of service?
+The remodeling industry is no different, so be wary of those who immediately jump on a job.

 Be Aware of Unpredictable Pricing Increases

-One side effect of material shortages with an increase in demand are price increases.
 The industry as a whole is seeing material cost increases of close to 25% or more.
-We’re not just talking lumber, we’re seeing it in cabinetry, windows, doors, and other pertinent materials that make a renovation possible.
+We’re not just talking lumber; we’re seeing it in cabinetry, windows, doors, and other pertinent materials that make a renovation possible.

 pexels-burak-kebapci-187041.jpg

-Before signing a contract, ask your contractor if there is any opportunity to order materials ahead of time.
-Once all of your selections have been made, investing an additional deposit to order materials can avoid the headache of unexpected costs in the future as well as shipping delays that may occur.
+Before signing a contract, ask your contractor if there is any opportunity to order materials beforehand.
+Once all of your selections have been made, investing an additional deposit to order materials can avoid the headache of unexpected costs in the future and shipping delays that may occur.

 Some Key Take-a-ways